EESSI/docs/docs/filesystem_layer/stratum1.md

     If this is the case, you can try switching to HTTPS by using `https://aws-eu-west-s1-sync.eessi.science` for synchronizing your Stratum 1.
     Even though there is no advantage for CVMFS itself in using HTTPS (it has built-in mechasnims for ensuring the integrity of the data), this will prevent the described issues, as the intrusion prevention system will not be able to inspect the encrypted data.
+    As HTTPS does introduce some overhead due to the encryption/decryption, it is still recommended to use HTTP as default.

 ### Manual configuration